-The first stage of disassembly will include wiring crews disconnecting the tower from the collection system and disconnecting the wiring between turbine sections.
+The first stage of the disassembly will be to have wiring crews disconnect the tower from the collection system and disconnect the wiring between turbine sections.
 A disassembly crew will then use a crane to remove the blades, the rotor, nacelle and then the towers section by section.
 The lubricating oil will be drained from the gearbox once it has been placed on the ground, and the oil will be disposed of in accordance with applicable regulations.
 As the turbine is being disassembled, the various components will be transported off-site.